Detect 3D Schools dialog box

 Minimum shortest dimension

-Warning: 3D schools detection can be very slow (taking hours on even a fast machine) and requires large amounts of RAM.
+Warning: 3D school detection can be very slow (taking hours on even a fast machine) and requires large amounts of RAM.
 This is particularly true if the minimum 3D size limits are smaller than or near to the size of individual data samples, which means that schools containing a very small number of samples will be considered during the processing.
 If you find that detection is slow, does not complete in a reasonable amount of time or reports running out of memory, then consider:

 See also

-About 3D schools detection
+About 3D school detection

 Using scenes